Introduction: The Mighty Roto-Microscope

 - One joystick module: For manual control of the microscope arm

-- One 1000x USB Microscope: This is the microscope that allows the whole machine to work.
-We have used a cheap and wire-connected 640x480pixel resolution one and it worked pretty well as it is also very light.
+- One 1000x USB Microscope: This microscope allows the whole machine to work.
+We have used a cheap and wire-connected 640x480pixel resolution one, and it worked pretty well as it is also very light.
 However, the device could also control a wireless and heavier one without problems.

-- One ABEC-9 608Z bearing: For giving a smooth rotation to the microscope arm.
+- One ABEC-9 608Z bearing: For smooth rotation to the microscope arm.

 - 8 machine screws (4x25 mm).